 While not technically required, we highly recommend that you brine your chicken wings.
 Brining ensures the meat stays juicy, which is important when cooking such small pieces at high temperatures.

-Read more about why you should brine and a tutorial here.
+Read more about why you should brine chicken.

 Next, line a sheet pan with paper towels and lay out the drained wings.
 Gently pat them dry.
 We recommend giving them a few extra minutes to dry out.
 Even if you skip the brine you need to pat the wings dry.